I was running late. The Monday morning staff meeting would start in ten minutes.

 To be doubly clear.
 If the world looks threatening or under threat and needs saving.
 Do what makes sense to you to do.
 It’s important you do.
 In fact it’s impossible not to act from the way reality appears to us.
 But act we must because we all have a critical part to play in the unfolding of infinite Love.

-There is no shortcut to a shift in consciousness.
-It happens when it does and not before.
+A shift in consciousness happens when it does and not before.
 But Life’s invitation to wake up to reality based on Love and infinite possibility never expires no matter how bad things look.

 So stay open.
 Stay curious.
 Dwell in the possibility that the way the world appears is not the way the world really is.